nisrulz/app-privacy-policy-generator/Readme.md

 ![screenshot](/img/sc1.jpg)

 # Contributing more 3rd Party Service's Privacy links
-The webapp uses a JSON aary to populate the list of 3rd party services section.
-If you want that a new 3rd party service be added to the section then simply add a new JSON item to the JSON Array in [`public/js/thirdpartyservices.js`](public/js/thirdpartyservices.js)
+The webapp uses a JSON array to populate the list of 3rd party services section.
+If you want contribute a new 3rd party service for the section then open a Pull Request which simply adds a new JSON item to the JSON Array in [`public/js/thirdpartyservices.js`](public/js/thirdpartyservices.js)

 The format is very simple and you only need to provide fill the fields as follows:
 ```
 [